pts/movemetafs/README.txt

       system.
 This is not possible (Directory not empty, ENOTEMPTY) if there are files tagged with it.
 Tag removal never happens automatically.
+   -- Listing `meta/tag/$TAGNAME' yields an empty folder.
+This is now so
+      because having symlinks to tagged files here (which were there in movemetafs-0.02 and earlier, and which is now returned by `meta/tagged/$TAGNAME) caused problems when tagging by file moving: some file managers (e.g. mv(1) and Midnight Commander) tried to be smart and stat() the target dir, and report the annoying message to the user that the file to be tagged already existed.
    -- Moving a file from `meta/root/...' (or `meta/tag/' or `meta/untag/'
-      or `meta/search/' etc.) to
+      or `meta/tagged/' or `meta/search/' etc.) to
       `meta/tag/$TAGNAME' adds the tag named $TAGNAME to the specific file, and the file is _not_ removed from its original place (and its old tags are not changed either).
+In fact, this is the preferred method of adding tags.

-Moving files from the carrier into `meta/tag/.../' won't ever work -- move files from `meta/root/...' instead.
-If move doesn't work (e.g. with mv(1):
+      Please note that moving files from the carrier into `meta/tag/.../' won't ever work -- move files from `meta/root/...' instead.
-      `cannot overwrite non-directory'), try
-      moving to `meta/tag/$TAGNAME/::' instead of `meta/tag/$TAGNAME'.

       Please note that it is possible to add tags only to regular files.
       Thus directories, sockets, pipes and device special nodes are not allowed to be moved to `meta/tag/$TAGNAME' (error message: